The ITensor Software Library for Tensor Network Calculations: Future Directions

 \section{Future Directions}

-Although the ITensor library already offers high performance and powerful features for implementing any tensor network algorithm, we still envision making many improvements and optimizations in upcoming years.
-Here we briefly discuss the main features we plan to add, though we emphasize that some may take quite a different form when implemented.
+Although the ITensor library already offers high performance and powerful features for implementing any tensor network algorithm, many improvements and optimizations are planned or already under way.
+Here we discuss the main features under development, though some may take a different form when implemented.

-A high-priority new feature is support for automatic differentiation (AD).
+A high-priority feature is support for automatic differentiation (AD).
 This technique has been popularized for applications in machine learning and neural networks, but has recently been demonstrated to work well for tensor networks too.
 For example, AD can be used for state-of-the-art infinite PEPS calculations and for calculating critical properties of classical systems \cite{Liao:2019}.
-The flexible storage-type system already built in to ITensor is ideal for defining differentiation through ITensor types, including MPS and other tensor networks.
-Existing Julia AD frameworks such as Zygote \cite{Innes:2018} can be used to define a basic ITensor AD system involving ITensors in just a few lines of code, though more work is needed to avoid certain computational or memory bottlenecks specific to tensor algorithms, and we plan to investigate other AD frameworks too.
+In addition, it has proven useful for optimizing tensor networks with unitary/isometric constraints like quantum circuits, MERA, and gauged MPS \cite{Evenbly:2014,Luchnikov:2021,Hauru:2021,Geng:2021} as well as for computing excitations and structure factors of MPS and PEPS \cite{Wei-Lin:2021,Ponsioen:2021}.
+The unique index system and generic high level interface makes ITensor ideal for defining differentiation through a variety of ITensor operations.
+Julia's ChainRules.jl\cite{White:ChainRules:2021,White:ChainRulesCore:2021} package can be used to define basic reverse and forward mode differentiation rules independent of the particular AD framework.
+In conjunction with source-to-source AD frameworks available in Julia such as Zygote.jl \cite{Innes:2018} which has high coverage for differentiating through most native Julia language features, a basic ITensor AD system involving differentiating through a surprising number of ITensor operations can be written in only a few lines of code.
+Our use of ChainRules will allow us to target next generation AD systems being developed in Julia such as \href{https://github.com/JuliaDiff/Diffractor.jl}{Diffractor.jl}.
+Using this system, we have prototypes for using AD to optimize a variety of tensor network applications, such as gradient optimization of MPS, variational circuit optimization, and PEPS.
+We plan to extend our set of rules and coverage of ITensor operations (for example better support for differentiating tensor factorizations and MPS/MPO operations), incorporate high level support for using AD to optimize ITensor networks with unitary constraints, etc. In addition, we are investigating adding features for computing higher order derivatives of tensor networks using backends like AutoHOOT \cite{Ma:2020}.